Best TV series to watch on Netflix right now (July 2020)

 Set in the 9th-century AD, the show tells the story of rugged hero Uhtred son of Uhtred, a Saxon boy who is brought up by Danes, after they capture him and decide to raise him as their own.
 Of course this leads to split loyalties and Uhtred is eventually accused of killing his adoptive father, forcing him to flee to another kingdom.

-Season four of The Last Kingdom recently arrived on Netflix, and all four series are available to watch there, so you have plenty to keep you going – enjoy!
+Four series are available to watch on Netflix, so you have plenty to keep you going – enjoy!

 - When is The Last Kingdom season five on Netflix?